 Plas Glyn y Weddw

 Portmeirion’s a magical place.
 The exquisite Italianate Portmeirion Village, tucked neatly into a headland overlooking the River Dwyryd, made a fittingly surreal location for cult 1960s TV series The Prisoner.
-It’s a hugely popular day-trip – and even better if you stay overnight, because you’ll have the whole place to yourself.
+It’s a hugely popular day-trip – and even better if you stay overnight, because you’ll have the whole place to yourself once the day visitors have gone home.

 The sea has retreated since Harlech Castle was built in the late 1200s, which makes it look slightly marooned on its rocky plinth, but this impregnable beast is still one of the best medieval castles anywhere.
 A new bridge has made access easy, and connected the castle with a new visitor centre that has five luxury apartments for hire.
 The famous song Men of Harlech commemorates an epic siege in the 1460s, when the castle held out for seven years, the longest siege in British history.

-Barmouth was a hard-working, ship-building, slate-exporting port until 19th-century tourists took a shine to its mountains-meet-sea charms.
-Nowadays it’s Southern Snowdonia’s most popular resort, with big beaches and splendid views up the Mawddach Estuary.
-All the traditional seaside draws are present and correct, including penny-push amusements and donkey rides.
+Continuing down the coast, Barmouth was a hard-working, ship-building, slate-exporting port until 19th century tourists took a shine to its mountains-meet-sea charms.
+Nowadays it’s southern Snowdonia’s most popular resort, with big beaches and splendid views up the Mawddach Estuary.
+All the traditional seaside draws for family fun are present and correct, including penny-push amusements and donkey rides.

 Imagine your great-gran took up snowboarding, and turned out to be really rather good at it.
 Cardigan’s a bit like that.
 It’s an old fishing port with impeccable Welsh roots: in 1176 the first eisteddfod (a gathering of bards and musicians) was held in Cardigan Castle, and there’s still a traditional Welsh feel to the town.
 But it’s also got a very modern, free-thinking streak.
 There’s still an annual eisteddfod, but also the festival-of-ideas DO Lectures (run by the people who make top-end Hiut denim here).
 The fforest family runs yet more left-field holidays/events, and makes wood-fired pizza on the quayside.

 This whole stretch of coast is incredibly rich in wildlife.
 Britain’s biggest pod of dolphins spends the summer in Cardigan Bay, centred around New Quay.
 The rockier coasts of Llŷn and Pembrokeshire are especially good for seal-spotting.
-There are ospreys at Glaslyn and Cors Dyfi.
+There are ospreys at Glaslyn and the Dyfi Wildlife Centre.
 You can walk among puffins on the island sanctuary of Skomer.
 RSPB Ynys-hir and the Welsh Wildlife Centre are just two of the many superb nature reserves along the way.